Kazakhstan: Economy

-Buoyed by high world crude oil prices, GDP growth figures were between 8.9 percent and 13.5 percent from 2000 to 2007 before decreasing to 1 to 3 percent in 2008 and 2009, and then rising again from 2010.
+In 2018, Kazakhstan had a GDP of $179.332 billion and an annual growth rate of 4.5%.
+Per capita, Kazakhstan's GDP stood at $9,686.
+Buoyed by high world crude oil prices, GDP growth figures were between 8.9% and 13.5% from 2000 to 2007 before decreasing to 1% to 3% during the 2008 financial crisis, and then rising again from 2010.
 Other major exports of Kazakhstan include wheat, textiles, and livestock.
 Kazakhstan is a leading exporter of uranium.

-Kazakhstan's economy grew by 4.6 percent in 2014.
-The country experienced a slowdown in economic growth from 2014 sparked by falling oil prices and the effects of the Ukrainian crisis.
-The country devalued its currency by 19 percent in February 2014.
-Another 22 percent devaluation occurred in August 2015.
+Kazakhstan's economy grew by 4.6% in 2014.
+The country experienced a slowdown in economic growth from 2014 sparked by a falling price of oil and the effects of the Russo-Ukrainian War.
+The country devalued its currency by 19% in February 2014.
+Another 22% devaluation occurred in August 2015.
+Kazakhstan was the first former Soviet Republic to repay all of its debt to the International Monetary Fund, 7 years ahead of schedule.

-Kazakhstan's government continued to follow a conservative fiscal policy by controlling budget spending and accumulating oil revenue savings in its Oil Fund – Samruk-Kazyna.
-The global financial crisis forced Kazakhstan to increase its public borrowing to support the economy.
-Public debt increased to 13.4 per cent in 2013 from 8.7 per cent in 2008.
-Between 2012 and 2013, the government achieved an overall fiscal surplus of 4.5 per cent.

-Since 2002, Kazakhstan has sought to manage strong inflows of foreign currency without sparking inflation.
-Inflation has not been under strict control, however, registering 6.6 percent in 2002, 6.8 percent in 2003, and 6.4 percent in 2004.

-In March 2002, the U.S. Department of Commerce granted Kazakhstan market economy status under US trade law.
-This change in status recognised substantive market economy reforms in the areas of currency convertibility, wage rate determination, openness to foreign investment, and government control over the means of production and allocation of resources.